Adnan-Alshammary/SecurityAlerts/README.md

 <br>

 Security Alerts App allows you to manage your alerts from any index ( or multiple indexes) based on SPL query.
-It could be used to manage alerts for different team within SOC (threat hunting , compromised assessments, or threat intelligence team, …).
+It can be used to manage alerts for different team within SOC (threat hunting , compromised assessments, or threat intelligence team, …).

 the App define two custom roles:
 - secalerts_analyst